Code Samples

 Sometimes it’s best to just see it done.
 For that, we have some code samples for you to peruse.
 Though we are working diligently on full libraries for interfacing with our API, they aren’t quite ready yet.
 Until then, these examples should get you started (and never be afraid to ask if not), the interface is simple enough that whatever language you are using should run closely to what’s happening here in python and cURL.

-Bash + cURL (HTTP authentication)
+Bash + cURL (Personal Access Token)

 This is a simple example of making a request from the command line.
 You probably won’t be using cURL, but if you run into issues we’ve found it’s best to try to recreate them with cURL with the -vv flag.